patriotresearch/ariadne-extended/README.md

 It copies and follows some of the conventions defined in Django Rest Framework, effort will be made to provide API compatibility with certain DRF extension modules that are relevant.

+The overall goal is to provide often re-used modules and GrpahQL schema, so one doesn't have to re-create them per project.

 ## Supported DRF modules

 * Pagination classes
 * Permissions classes
-* Serializer classes? ( may not be needed )
+* Serializer classes ( may not removed and made generic )
 * Throttling
-* Django filters

-## First: How to break work that has been already done into their areas of concern

-Goal make re-usable modules and schema, so one doesn't have to include everything.
+* django-filters filter backend

 ### `ariadne_extensions.graph`